 Sudan is one of the most complex countries in Africa.
-The Darfur crisis that led to the indictment of former President al-Bashir and other senior government officials, the civil war that led to the independence of South Sudan and the plight of Nuba people have defined Sudan on the international scene.
+Three key events have defined Sudan on the international scene: the Darfur crisis, which led to the indictment of former President al-Bashir and other senior government officials; the civil war, which led to the independence of South Sudan; and the plight of the Nuba people.

 In 2011, South Sudan became an independent nation.

-In April 2019, President Omar al-Bashir was ousted and a new transitional government was established with the aim of paving the way for democracy in the next three to four years.
+In April 2019, President Omar al-Bashir was ousted, and a new transitional government was established with the aim of paving the way for democracy in the next three to four years.
 The Transitional Council was led by the army, to transition to civilian leadership until elections were to be held.
-However, the process was interrupted when on 25 October, just outside of the reporting period, the military performed a coup leading to weeks of civil unrest that had not dissipated at the time of publication.
+However, the process was interrupted when on 25 October 2021, the military performed a coup, leading to weeks of civil unrest.
+In July 2022, the military leadership indicated that it would step down and allow the civilian government to assume power.

-Demographically, the country is majority-Muslim and

-Christians have been systematically persecuted for decades.
-Under former President al-Bashir, religious police and armed Islamic militias were persecuting Christians.
+Demographically, the country is majority-Muslim and Christians have been systematically persecuted for decades.
+Under former President al-Bashir, religious police and armed Islamic militias persecuted Christians.
 The system was so repressive for freedom of religion that Sudan was designated as a country of particular concern by the US state department for over two decades.
 There are also different armed groups in the country.
 The change in the government's policy has not produced change in the attitude in the society.
 Society at large sees Sudanese national identity as an integral part of Islam.